NexTech-AR-Solutions/inferno-cli/README.md

   $ inferno push PROJECT FILE

 ARGUMENTS
-  PROJECT  file name to push (relative to project dir) or *all to push all files in project sub dir FILE     file name to push (relative to project dir) or *all to push all files in project sub dir
+  PROJECT  project/directory to push from
+  FILE     file name to push (relative to project dir) or *all to push all files in project sub dir

 OPTIONS
-  -c, --comment=comment  [default: Updated via inferno-cli] comment to add to snippet revision when pushed -f, --file=file        file name to push (relative to project dir) or *all to push all files in project sub dir -h, --help             show CLI help
+  -c, --comment=comment  [default: Updated via inferno-cli] comment to add to snippet revision when pushed -h, --help             show CLI help
-  -p, --project=project  project/directory to push from
   -u, --update           if omitted, updates to the target system will not take place

 EXAMPLES